cqframework/OneModel/CCDAToVMR_R2/README.txt

 The CDA schema was obtained from the HL7 Version 3 Normative Edition, 2012.

-The vMR schema was obtained from the HL7 vMR-CDS XML Implementation Guide Release 1 as of August 29, 2013.
+The vMR schema was obtained from the HL7 vMR-CDS XML Specification Release 1 as of March 7, 2014.